writetosoumya/agentification-value-scorer--MAD-Week-2/SUBMISSION_DOC.md

 ---

-## Build Track: LangChain + Custom Vectorstore
+## Build Track: LangChain + Custom Vectorstore + Streamlit

-**Why not ChromaDB?** The deployment environment blocked HuggingFace model downloads and required a self-contained solution.
-Rather than using a lighter pre-built embedding, I implemented a TF-IDF vectorstore from scratch using scikit-learn's TfidfVectorizer with MMR-style diversity selection.
-This gave me full control over retrieval behavior and required zero external API calls for the embedding layer.
+**Why not ChromaDB?** Initially planned to use ChromaDB with `all-MiniLM-L6-v2`.
+Hit a hard blocker: HuggingFace model downloads were unavailable in the build environment.
+Pivoted to a custom TF-IDF vectorstore built from scratch using scikit-learn's TfidfVectorizer with MMR-style diversity selection.
+This gave full control over retrieval behavior with zero external API calls for the embedding layer.

 **Why TF-IDF over dense embeddings for this corpus?**